Jiříkov: History

 The first written mention of Jiříkov is from 1346.
 In the 15th century, it belonged to the Šluknov estate.
 The village of Filipov was founded in 1681 by the then-owner of the estate, Philipp Sigmund of Dietrichstein, and named after him.
 Flax was grown in the vicinity of Jiříkov, which was further processed, but due to the wars, the linen craft began to flourish only from 1751.
 In 1753, the village was promoted to a market town by Empress Maria Theresa.

-The first textile factory was founded in 1807, and during the 19th century Jiříkov was industrialized.
+The first textile factory was founded in 1807, and during the 19th century Jiříkov was industrialised.
 In 1873, the railway was opened.

+A reported Marian vision occurred in the village of Filipov on 13 January 1866, where a bedridden woman, Magdalene Kade, was instantly healed after seeing the Virgin Mary.
+This event is a recognised 19th-century miracle, leading to the construction of a basilica.

 The population grew rapidly and in 1914 Jiříkov became a town.
 In the interwar period, disagreements between the Czech and German populations began, and in 1938 Jiříkov was annexed by Nazi Germany.
-After World War II, the Germans were expelled and Jiříkov was repopulated by Czech settlers.
+After World War II, the German-speaking people were expelled and Jiříkov was repopulated by Czech settlers.

 Transport

-On the Czech-German border are the road and railway border crossings Jiříkov / Ebersbach.
+On the Czech–German border are the road and railway border crossings Jiříkov / Ebersbach.
 The railway that runs through Jiříkov is unused.